 Easy Ways to Detect Air Leaks

-Doing everything you can to keep your home’s energy efficiency levels high is a given.
-When you make sure your HVAC systems aren’t working harder than they should be, you’re not just saving energy, you’re saving money.
+Doing everything you can to keep your home’s energy efficiency levels high is a no brainer.
+When you ensure your HVAC systems aren’t working harder than they should be, you’re not just saving energy, you’re saving money.
 One way your home may be losing efficiency is through air leaks.

-The most common leaks are from drafts coming through your windows or doors.
-These air leaks are generally easy to find, but air leakage can also be found in less obvious spaces in your home.
+A large number of leaks are from drafts that come through your windows or doors.
+These air leaks are generally easy to spot, but air leakage can also be found in less obvious spaces in your home.
 Take advantage of the suggestions below to do your own energy assessment.

 Inside your home